SConsul/Adversarial_Attacks/README.md

 In this type of attack, we query the target on limited number of images picked from training data for both the output and its gradient.
 Based on the response obtained, we train our neural network directly using stochastic gradient descent.

 In the case of training an MNIST classifier, we used cross entropy loss with an additional term.
-This additional ternm was MeanSquareError(Grad(Target(x)), Grad(AttackerNeuralNet(x))).
+This additional term was MeanSquareError(Grad(Target(x)), Grad(AttackerNeuralNet(x))).
 We took the learning rate to be 0.001 and momentum parameter to be 0.9. the number of training images that we assumed the attcker has access to was 10000 as opposed to the 60000 that were used to train the target.

 ### Implementation and results